PauseAI/pauseai-website/src/posts/proposal.md

 This treaty needs to be signed by all UN member states.

 - **Set up an international AI safety agency**, similar to the IAEA.
 This agency will be responsible for:
   - Granting approval for _deployments_.
-This will include red-teaming.
+This will include red-teaming / model evaluations.
   - Granting approval for _new training runs_ of AI models above a certain size (e.g. 1 billion parameters).
   - Periodic meetings to discuss the progress of AI safety research.
 - **Only allow training of general AI systems more powerful than GPT-4 if their safety can be guaranteed**.
-  - By more powerful than GPT-4, we mean all AI models that are either larger than 10^12 parameters or having more than 10^25 FLOPs used for training.
+  - By more powerful than GPT-4, we mean all AI models that are either larger than 10^12 parameters or have more than 10^25 FLOPs used for training.
   - Note that this does not target _narrow_ AI systems, like image recognition used for diagnosing cancer.
   - Require [oversight during training runs](https://www.alignmentforum.org/posts/Zfk6faYvcf5Ht7xDx/compute-thresholds-proposed-rules-to-mitigate-risk-of-a-lab).
   - Safety can be guaranteed if there is strong scientific consensus and [proof](https://arxiv.org/abs/2309.01933) that the _alignment problem has been solved_.
 Right now, this is not the case, so right now we should not allow training of such systems.